daniel-lc/sentence-generator/README.md

 # sentence-generator

 Server application which exposing api for generating sentences.
-It's written with functional "flavour" in Spring webflux framework.
+It's written with functional "flavour" in Spring webflux framework and using PostgreSQL as a persistent storage.

 App is running on the http://localhost:7070